seheonm/seheonm/README.md

 ### Hello!
-I'm Marina Seheon, a Medical Student and Engineer.
+I'm Marina Seheon, a Student Doctor and Engineer.
 ---
 Welcome to my GitHub!
 These are some of the projects I have worked on.